Thinking of Opening a Solo Spa?

 - Block time for clients, marketing, admin, and personal rest

-- Automate booking and reminders with tools like SpaSphere
+- Automate online booking and reminders with tools like SpaSphere

 - Say no strategically-every "yes" should move your spa forward